Nutty Chicken Fingers

 The trick to this recipe being absolutely exceptional is having super fine almond meal.
 Re-process the almond meal in your food processor.
 Although it’s perfectly adequate as is, running it through the food processor makes it more delicious.Print

 - Kosher salt

-- 2 Tbsp smoked paprika
+- 2 tablespoons smoked paprika

-- 1 Tbsp granulated garlic
+- 1 tablespoon granulated garlic

 Making sure not to mix any of the egg mixture in the first bowl with the almond meal mixture in the second bowl (for example, I use my right hand for the egg and my left for the flour), one by one, dip each chicken finger in egg, then remove and drop into the almond flour to gently cover the chicken with almond flour.
 Handling each chicken finger as minimally as possible in order to keep almond flour intact, place on a board.
 Note: if the almond meal ever gets clumpy, throw it out and start with a fresh mixture.